All-less/continuum/README.md

 ## Continuum

-A plaform for online learning that curtails data latency and saves you cost.
+A platform for online learning that curtails data latency and saves you cost.
+For the design information, please refer to the paper [Continuum: A Platform for Cost-Aware, Low-Latency Continual Learning](https://dl.acm.org/citation.cfm?id=3267817).

 ### Technical Preview